tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide_c5.rst

-CHAPTER 5: The Basics of Inheritance
+5: The Basics of Inheritance
 ====================================

 5.1 Review